michoello/tictactoe/README.md

 Fixed batches work as good as previous "train till wins" approach.
 That opens more flexible approach and possibility to play competition in the future.
 Refactoring is in progress
+TODO:
+- serialization to dict to store more params such as version
+- store replay buffer
+- round all weights to 5-7 decimals
+- start encapsulating so we get closer to competition
+- C++ !

 # 2025-08-12